Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Fluxes and orbital phase

 \subsection{Orbital phase in the time domain}

 The orbital phase can be obtained from the flux balance equation for the energy

-where $\mathcal{F}$ is the total flux, including both scalar and gravitational contributions.
+where $\mathcal{F}$ is the total flux, including both scalar and gravitational contributions, and $E$ represents the binding energy.
+It differs from the conserved energy due to Schott terms, which contribute starting at the 3PN order, analogous to the terms appearing at the 4PN order in GR \cite{Trestini:2025nzr}.
+Since we are only concerned with the energy at the NNLO, we neglect these Schott terms and use the same notation for both the conserved and binding energy.
 Up to a constant, it satisfies

-By substituting our results for the energy and the flux, along with their point-particle counterparts taken from Refs.~\cite{Bernard:2018ivi} and~\cite{Bernard:2022noq}, into Eq.~\eqref{eq:phase_TD} and after truncating at the relative 2PN order in the tidal corrections, we get an analytical expression for the time domain orbital phase up to the 2PN order.
+By substituting our results for the energy and the flux, along with their point-particle counterparts taken from Refs.~\cite{Bernard:2018ivi} and~\cite{Bernard:2022noq}, into Eq.~\eqref{eq:phase_TD}, re-expanding the ratio $(\dd E/ \dd x)/\mathcal{F}$ and after truncating at the NNLO, we get an analytical expression for the time domain orbital phase up to the NNLO.
 Special care must be taken when re-expanding this ratio.
 Indeed, as highlighted in~\cite{Sennett:2016klh}, the radiated flux contains both scalar and gravitational components, giving rise to two different regimes: a dipolar-driven (DD) regime, where the energy flux is dominated by dipolar emission which vanishes when $s_1 = s_2$, and a quadrupolar-driven (QD) regime, where the flux is dominated by quadrupolar emission.
 In the following, we focus exclusively in the DD-driven regime as the corrections to tidal effects due to the presence of the scalar field in ST theories are expected to be small and hardly observable in the QD regime~\cite{Bernard:2019yfz}.